Don’t: Wait until the appraisal to inform them of disciplinary action

-Waiting until the review to inform an employee of disciplinary action is a big no-no. If disciplinary action needs to be taken, then it should be done so in a timely manner and acted upon immediately.
+Waiting until the performance appraisal discussion to inform an employee of disciplinary action is a big no-no. If disciplinary action needs to be taken, then it should be done so in a timely manner and acted upon immediately.
 Failure to do so simply means that bad habits can be left to fester and cause more damage.

 Although it’s important for your managers to accurately assess your employees, it’s also important that your employees are able to assess their own performance.
 There are many advantages to conducting a self-assessment but it will also give your managers a better idea of how employees view themselves.

 Don’t: Talk negatively about other employees in the meeting